310 Guide: Weekday Meal Prepping 101

 There is no perfect time or day to meal prep – it’s whatever works best for you.
 The key is to analyze your schedule and find (or make) one chunk of time you can devote to it weekly – making the rest of your week flow much smoother.
 Check out our Meal Prep Tips for ideas on creating a meal-prepping schedule that greatly enhances your quality of life.

 Let’s Start Prepping!

-We highly recommend you start your meal prepping with the right containers, such as our Meal Prep containers (3 pack).
-Here are our favorites for breakfast, lunch and snacks, below!
+We highly recommend you start your meal prepping with the right containers, such as our Meal Prep Containers (3 pack), which you can also find in our Meal Prep Bundle – along with many other tools to streamline your prepping process, recipes and more .
+Here are some of our favorite recipes for breakfast, lunch, and snacks, below!

 Breakfast: 310 Shakes

 - 5 scoops (or 5 single serve packets) of 310 Shake (flavor of choice)